FAQ: What should I feed my Venus flytrap?

 Crickets: If you can find dried crickets that are suitably small, they make a fine snack for adult Venus flytraps.
 Tubs of dried crickets are typically available for about £5.
 Simply pop one into each trap, making sure that its antennae won’t poke out and prevent a complete seal.
 You can stimulate the trigger hairs with a cocktail stick or toothpick, or by very gently squeezing the sides of the trap.

 All three of these foods are suitable for other carnivorous plants as well as Venus flytraps (Dionaea muscipula).
 Bloodworms are ideal for almost all species, particularly sundews (Drosera) and butterworts (Pinguicula), while mealworms and crickets are often good for larger pitcher plants (Sarracenia and Nepenthes).

-It’s worth mentioning that reptile and amphibian specialists (such as Swell Reptiles in the UK) sell mealworms and crickets as live food, as well as freeze-dried.
 While Venus flytraps and other carnivorous plants will gratefully accept live insects, I’ve found it’s rarely worth the hassle.
 Mealworms have been known to burrow out of traps, and crickets move so quickly they can easily escape.
-Some growers place their container of insects in the freezer for several minutes to ‘stun’ the bugs, making them easier to feed to their plants, but unless you’re insistent on a diet of live food, dried bloodworms are often the best option.
+Some growers purchase tubs of live crickets from specialist reptile or amphibian shops and place the container in the freezer for several minutes to ‘stun’ the bugs, making them easier to feed to their plants.
+But unless you’re insistent on a diet of live food, dried mealworms are often the best option (link).